Frequently Asked Questions

 When will the student commons open?

-The student commons building is scheduled to open fall 2014.
+The student commons building opened July 2014.

 How will the student commons affect the usage of existing buildings on campus?

 All of the buildings currently on campus will remain in tact as they are.
 Some offices and programs that are currently housed in Thomas Hall, Smith Auditorium and Miguel Hall have moved over to the student commons, which will provide some much-needed space for enhanced student life programming and student collaboration.